iSQARE-Lab/lab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 iSQARE is based at the [University of Hawaiʻi at Mānoa](https://manoa.hawaii.edu/), within the [Department of Information and Computer Sciences](https://www.ics.hawaii.edu/) in beautiful Honolulu, Hawaiʻi.

-We welcome visitors, collaborators, and prospective students to connect with us and explore opportunities in our tropical research paradise.
+We are always looking to collaborate with:
+* **Students** interested in research at the undergraduate, master's, or doctoral levels.
+* **Industry** partners seeking insights into software quality and developer tools.
+* **Researchers**  in the fields of program comprehension, cybersecurity, and AI for Software Engineering (AI4SE) and Software Engineering for AI (SE4AI).

+If you are passionate about improving software, we would love to hear from you.
+Discover exciting opportunities to collaborate in our tropical research paradise!

 {%
   include button.html